 - Emotional distress: Anxiety, depression, frustration, or loss of confidence caused by the injury.

-- Loss of enjoyment of life: When pain or limited mobility prevents you from participating in activities you once loved, like sports, hobbies, or even holding your children.
+- Loss of enjoyment of life: When pain or limited mobility prevents you from participating in activities you once loved, like sports, hobbies, or spending time with your family.

 - Permanent disability or disfigurement: Compensation for lasting physical impairment or visible changes that affect daily living.